NMC OSCE for Overseas Nurses in United Kingdom

 P – Planning Station

 After assessment station, next one is the Planning station in APIE Stations of NMC OSCE.
-Planning station is a silent station and time duration is another 15 minutes.
-In this station, you will be provided with the observation you charted in your assessment station and you need to write two care plans prioritising the problems of the patient.
+Planning station is a silent station and time duration is another 14 minutes.
+In addition to your answer sheet, you will be provided with the observation you charted in your assessment station and you need to write two care plans prioritising the problems of the patient.

 You can know more about the planning station with tips and tricks – Click Here